tomouellette/CanEvolve.jl/README.md

 git clone https://github.com/tomouellette/CanEvolve
 ```

-then in a Julia REPL initialized within installiation directory
+then in a Julia REPL initialized within installation directory

 ```julia
 using Pkg